Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX Vega 64 should be quite a bit faster than the Radeon HD 7770 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX Vega 64 should be quite a bit faster than the Radeon HD 7770 in general. (explain)

-Texel RateThe Radeon RX Vega 64 will be much (approximately 698%) faster with regards to anisotropic filtering than the Radeon HD 7770. (explain)
+Texel RateThe Radeon RX Vega 64 is much (approximately 698%) faster with regards to texture filtering than the Radeon HD 7770. (explain)

-Pixel RateThe Radeon RX Vega 64 should be much (approximately 399%) better at full screen anti-aliasing than the Radeon HD 7770, and also should be able to handle higher resolutions better. (explain)
+Pixel RateThe Radeon RX Vega 64 is much (about 399%) better at full screen anti-aliasing than the Radeon HD 7770, and capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison